-Any withdrawal from Parkinson's drugs needs to be done in a tapered way, under the supervision of a health professional.
+Any withdrawal from Parkinson's drugs needs to be done gradually, under the supervision of a health professional.

 Speak to your specialist or Parkinson's nurse for advice.

-If you're a carer of someone with Parkinson's, medication side effects can be difficult and tiring to cope with.
+If you care for someone with Parkinson's, side effects of medication can be difficult and tiring to cope with.

-It may be that the person having side effects such as hallucinations and delusions or impulsive and compulsive behaviour does not realise they are experiencing them.
+It may be that the person having side effects, such as hallucinations or impulsive behaviour, does not realise they are experiencing them.

 Read more about the side effect you're concerned about and seek help from your specialist or Parkinson's nurse as soon as you can.